 While stepping into rehab and beginning your detoxification may seem a frightening first step, it needn’t be.
 We’re here to make sure your rehabilitation is as supportive to you or your loved one’s needs as much as possible.

 Detoxification is a medically supervised procedure that enables a person to overcome their physical dependence on a particular substance.
+Our specialist medical team are here 24/7 to ensure the detoxification is made as comfortable as possible.

 Physical dependence occurs when a person becomes tolerant to the effects of the substance, and experiences unpleasant physical withdrawal symptoms when their use of the substance ceases.